lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > It is noteworthy that the algorithmic approach we propose avoids the need for coercive surveillance, because the system can have very large impacts and achieve sustained epidemic suppression even with partial uptake.

-are discussed in [Ali Alkhatib](https://ali-alkhatib.com/blog/digital-contact-tracing)'s blog post.
+are discussed in Ali Alkhatib[^Ali digital contact tracing]'s blog post.
 All in all, I see a low chance for the app gaining a large enough adoption for the app to become an accurate tool to use as a means to decreasing infections.

 # Conclusion